The Sugarcane Leafhopper

 Life cycle: Adult hoppers are straw coloured to brownish, 7-8 mm long, with a pointed snout bearing piercing and sucking mouthparts.
 They are found gregariously and jump off readily when disturbed.
 Adults are active fliers, migrating from one crop to another and breed throughout the year.
 Eggs are light yellowish in colour, oval, one mm long and laid on the lower surface of the leaf, near the midrib in groups of about 20 eggs, which hatch in 6-15 days depending on temperature.
 Nymphs are initially greenish, later turn pale brownish, wingless and with a pair of anal filaments covered with whitish fluffy waxy material.
 There are 5 nymphal instars which take 40-60 days to complete development.
 Multiplication of the pest is favoured by high humidity and luxuriant plant growth as in heavily manured and irrigated field or in rainy season.

-Distribution: The pest is found throughout the Indian subcontinent from
+Distribution: The pest is found throughout the Indian subcontinent from Afghanistan to Burma and Thailand.

 Control: The pest can be controlled by spraying 0.05% of parathion, malathion, thiodon, fenitrothion or rogor.
 Dusting the plants with 10% Aldrin or dieldrin also helps.